kenny-io/documentation/v3/node/bill_payments/overview.md

 # Overview

-    With Rave, merchants can resell payment services such as airtime in Nigeria, Ghana and the US and cable television (DStv) in Nigeria and Ghana.
-For every successful airtime sale, a merchant gets to make a 3% commission and for every other successful bill transaction, a commission of 30 NGN.
-To use our bill payment APIs you would need to follow the prerequisites below:
+With Rave, merchants can resell payment services such as airtime in Nigeria, Ghana and the US.
+They can also resell cable television (DStv) in Nigeria and Ghana.
+For every successful airtime sale, a merchant makes a 3% commission and a commission of NGN 30 for every other successful bill transaction.
+To use our bill payment APIs you would need to follow the steps outlined below:

-1. Sign-up for a test account here, and for a live account here .
+1. Create a [free Rave account](https://rave.flutterwave.com) to get access to our API's.
+You can switch your account between `test` and `live` modes (for use in development and in production) respectively.
 2. Navigate to the `Transfers` page on your dashboard and top up your balance using the Top up balance option.
 3. Ensure your available balance is funded before making use of the APIs.